Why is notetaking important?

 The central purpose of notetaking is to keep a record of the conversations in meetings.
 In some cases, advocates can retain and apply information without even reviewing notes because of the active learning process that occurs while writing them down.
 When you take notes, you are turning a passive activity – listening – into an active process.

-Some of the key purposes for taking notes as a workplace health and safety representative and/or shop steward are to keep a written record of:
+Oneof the key purposes for taking notes as a workplace health and safety representative and/or shop steward is to keep a written record of:

 When should I take notes?